cjstoddard/Pipboy/Build-Pipboy.md

 - Raspberry Pi 4.
 - Power supply for the Raspberry Pi.
 - Miuzei Raspberry Pi 4 Touchscreen with Case Fan.
-- Battery Pack for the Raspberry Pi to make it portable.
+- USB C Battery Pack for the Raspberry Pi to make it portable.

 Software: